SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-design-engine-basics.markdown

 - xna-2d-tutorials
 ---

-The DigiPen tutorial was originally delivered on top of a basic game engine written for the tutorial series.&nbsp; Now the specifics of the engine were discussed breifly in the webcast, so I’ll elaborate here on those components and reflect on their place in an XNA based game.
+The DigiPen tutorial was originally delivered on top of a basic game engine written for the tutorial series.
+Now the specifics of the engine were discussed breifly in the webcast, so I’ll elaborate here on those components and reflect on their place in an XNA based game.

-In further additions to the tutorial series, I’ll expand on improvements in this area using XNA and some more modern ideas.&nbsp; For now, I’m keen to preserve the original DigiPen way of working and then show the way in which it has been updated for XNA later.
+In further additions to the tutorial series, I’ll expand on improvements in this area using XNA and some more modern ideas.
+For now, I’m keen to preserve the original DigiPen way of working and then show the way in which it has been updated for XNA later.

 I have already uploaded the content and the XNA project for [lesson 4 to codeplex](http://startrooper2dxna.codeplex.com/releases/view/44143), the following post will go over what has gone into the XNA update